 Finalists will make presentations before three independent judges, OEC’s Board of Trustees, staff, and special guests.
 Presentations will include:

-Four of the eight finalists will be chosen as “Youth Tourians” and will go on Oklahoma Youth Tour June 16 – 22, 2023.
+Four of the eight finalists will be chosen as “Youth Tourians” and will go on Oklahoma Youth Tour in June 2024.

-The other four finalists will attend RYLA (Rotary Youth Leadership Award) Leadership Camp at Goddard Youth Camp in Sulpher, Okla. and will be alternates for Youth Tour.
+The other four finalists will attend RYLA (Rotary Youth Leadership Award) Leadership Camp at Goddard Youth Camp in Sulpher, Okla. in June and will be alternates for Youth Tour.

 Before submitting your application, check that you meet the following criteria.

-Contest updates and reminders will be posted on OEC’s social media accounts.
+Contest updates and reminders will be posted on OEC’s social media accounts and this website.

 Contest winners become eligible for the Youth Tour Alumni Scholarship worth up to $10,000 annually.

 A four-day action-packed adventure for eighth-graders, Energy Camp helps develop leadership skills and promotes teamwork while teaching about cooperative enterprises, the rural electrification program, and electrical safety.
 Each year, OEC sponsors up to four students to the camp at Canyon Camp, near Hinton, Okla.
 Our next camp is May 30 – June 2, 2023.